BillyDoesDev/BingWallpaperDownloader/README.md

 If you copy or distribute any part of this project, then be sure to give **@DarkKnight450** (me) credits and show some love...
+I am still working on the Linux version of this program, so until then bare with me😊

 ===================================================================================